yenda420/chatbot/README.md

 ## Project Documentation & Manual

-As this project was developed as a Maturita work, comprehensive documentation and an application manual are available within the `project-documentation` directory.
+As this project was developed as a Maturita work, comprehensive documentation and an application manual are available (in Czech) within the `project-documentation` directory.
 This includes detailed explanations of the algorithms, design choices, and user instructions.

 ## Future Enhancements & Extensibility